Dr Karl Shuker's Official Website - http://www.karlshuker.com/index.htm

 ELEPHANT WALK

 On 23 September 2021, I watched an engrossing movie very different from my more usual sci fi/fantasy-infused film fayre – Elephant Walk.
 Directed by William Dieterle, and released in 1954 by Paramount Pictures, Elephant Walk stars an exquisite Elizabeth Taylor (who replaced Vivien Leigh after she suffered a breakdown during its filming), plus Peter Finch and Dana Andrews.
 This movie's premise is wealthy tea plantation owner John Wiley (Finch) from what was then still called Ceylon (now Sri Lanka) marrying lovely bookshop owner Ruth (Taylor) during a whirlwind romance in England, then whisking her back to his opulent mansion in a remote location in Ceylon.
 Here, John's bull-headed late father Tom 'The Guv'nor' Wiley had deliberately built the mansion directly across a traditional path used for untold centuries by the area's wild elephants to access water, and which now caused regular confrontations with these great beasts.
-Once they arrived there, it didn't take long for Ruth to discover that despite being dead, The Guv'nor still held John, the mansion's native staff (especially their head man, Appuhamy), and even John's friends in thrall, with everything maintained just as he'd left it, and with a huge tomb containing his mortal remains built in the gardens.
+Once they arrived there, it didn't take long for Ruth to discover (via a storyline not dissimilar from that of the Daphne Du Maurier novel Rebecca) that despite being dead, The Guv'nor still held John, the mansion's native staff (especially their head man, Appuhamy), and even John's friends in thrall, with everything maintained just as he'd left it, and with a huge tomb containing his mortal remains built in the gardens.
 Any suggestions for change made by Ruth were brusquely rebuffed by John and Appuhamy, leading her to seek solace in the company, and eventually the arms, of John's business partner, Dick Carver (Andrews), the one person immune to Wiley Snr's baleful influence – and then there's the far from insignificant matter of the seriously disgruntled elephants taking matters into their own hands – or trunks and tusks, to be precise!
 Both the on-location sequences and the indoor studio sets are lavish and sumptuous, and Taylor is at her radiant best throughout.
 Click here to watch an official Elephant Walk trailer on YouTube.

 To view a complete chronological listing of all of my Shuker In MovieLand blog's other film reviews and articles (each one instantly accessible via a direct clickable link), please click HERE, and please click HERE to view a complete fully-clickable alphabetical listing of them.